Lighting up the London sky – Facebook and Bompas & Parr

 It’s all about the wings – Smirnoff, Ryanair

 For many brands it’s all about being relevant and newsworthy to help them attract the attention of journalists and potential customers alike.
-As we like words here at Stratton Craig, these two particularly jumped out at us (and we all love chicken wings, of course).
+As we like words here at Stratton Craig, this particularly jumped out at us (and we all love chicken wings, of course).

 A slice of the action – Pizza Hut